pkujackfeng/MLF_final_project/README.md

 > - why exclude finance stocks: finance companies have many unique financial accounts, which don't apply to non-finance companies

 ### 4.4 Data aquisition
-> We get numbers of financial statements through WIND API
+> We get the ~300 positive numbers (or financial accounts)  of each financial statement through WIND API

 > Then we compute the first digit frequency, and the distribution is as follows:
 >